 - Safety glasses can keep small particles entering your eyes

-- Safety glasses are heat resistant and protect the eyes from sparks and flames.
+- Protective safety glasses are heat-resistant and protect the eyes from sparks and flames.

 - Safety glasses protect your eyes from chemical splashes